GiacomoPauletti/Frontier/circuit/Components/control_unit/description.md

 X stands for "dont't care", ? stands for "work in progress".
 The following signals have been omitted because their columns were equivalent to other columns:
-* PcSrc, WriteRa, AluSrc1: equivalent to Branch
+* WriteRa, AluSrc1: equivalent to Branch
 * MemRead: equivalent to MemToReg

 ### ALU OPERATION